 Our Approach to Quality

-The people who use our services, their carers and families are at the heart of our quality strategy.
+The people who use our services, and their carers and families, are at the heart of our quality strategy.

 By listening to the communities we serve and understanding their experiences, we can provide a quality service involving them in their care in the ways they want.